paskal/blog/blog/content/post/2018-15-hugo-blog-themes.markdown

 [![Retroful Hugo main page](/images/hugo_themes/retroful_main.png)](/images/hugo_themes/retroful_main.png)

-"Cool" is the least thing you could say when you see this theme.
+"Cool" is the last thing you could say when you see this theme.
 I guess you could either love or hate it, but nothing in between.
 Sadly I wasn't able to set up navigation correctly.

 ### Single page

 [![Retroful Hugo single post page](/images/hugo_themes/retroful_single_post.png)](/images/hugo_themes/retroful_single_post.png)

-It looks like I imaging 80's terminals, but in a way there were redefined in [Alien](https://www.youtube.com/watch?v=qb43-hn_-_c) (1979), and also it refers to Tokyo neon lights from [Bladerunner](https://www.youtube.com/watch?v=aFJF2CRASRM) (1982).
-No related articles (but previous\next post link present), but disqus comments are supported.
+It looks like I imagine 80's terminals, but in a way, there were redefined in [Alien](https://www.youtube.com/watch?v=qb43-hn_-_c) (1979), and also it refers to Tokyo neon lights from [Bladerunner](https://www.youtube.com/watch?v=aFJF2CRASRM) (1982).
+No related articles (but previous\next post link present), but Disqus comments are supported.

 ---